PowerBiDevCamp/FabricUserApiDemo/Setup.md

 **FabricUserApiDemo** project up and running so you can begin your testing with the Fabric User APIs.
 To set up this project for testing, you will need a local installation of either Visual Studio 2022 or Visual Studio Code.

 This document will demonstrate setting up and running the application using Visual Studio 2022 Community Edition which can be downloaded for free from [**here**](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&passive=false&cid=2030).

-To set up the **FabricUserApiDemo** project for testing, you need to complete the following steps.
+To set up the **FabricUserApiDemo** project for testing, you must complete the following steps.

 - Create a new Azure AD application to authenticate users and acquire